rowanam/book-lovers-edinburgh/README.md

 ### Personal Use
 - The developer carried out testing through several avenues:
     - Chrome devtools was used to ensure website layout looks good and is responsive on several different device sizes
-    - Tested the site several on Chrome, Firefox and Safari, and on a laptop and mobie device, checking styles, content and responsiveness
+    - Tested the site several on Chrome, Firefox and Safari, and on a laptop and mobile device, checking styles, content and responsiveness
     - Ensured all links work, external links open in new tab, form inputs are required and validated
 - Friends and family tested the website to test user experience, design appeal, ensure understandable structure on first visit and to look for any bugs